 Chart 6 shows changes in the numbers of jobs for the most affected industry categories.
 Jobs decreased in Accommodation and food services and in Arts and recreation services from mid-March to late April by 35 per cent and 28 per cent, respectively; whereas in other industries, jobs were 6 per cent lower in that period.
-Stronger bounce-back in economic activity in the most affected industries has also meant stronger growth in the number of jobs in recovery.
-By mid-July jobs in Accommodation and food services and in Arts and recreation services were back to about 15 per cent below mid-March.
-Some further recovery in Arts and recreation services occurred through to early October.
-But the size of decreases in jobs in those industries remained in excess of other industries, where the number of jobs in early October was 2 per cent below in mid-March.
+Stronger bounce-back in economic activity in the most affected industries has also meant stronger growth in recovery.
+By mid-July jobs in Accommodation and food services and in Arts and recreation services were back to about 15 per cent below mid-March; and by early December, were respectively 10 per cent and 5 per cent below in mid-March.
+By early December, the total number of jobs in other industries was back to about the same level as mid-March.